Falbrav: 2002: four-year-old season

 Falbrav won another minor event on his four-year-old debut.
 From that point on, he began to show vastly improved form.
 In May he won the Group 1 Premio Presidente della Repubblica, taking the lead a furlong from home and beating the odds-on Godolphin colt Ekraar by one and a quarter lengths.
 A month later, Falbrav again defeated a Godolphin challenger, winning the Gran Premio di Milano by three lengths from Narrative.

-He was then aimed at the Prix de l'Arc de Triomphe and ran third in the Prix Foy.
+Falbrav was then aimed at the Prix de l'Arc de Triomphe and ran third in the Prix Foy.
 Although Falbrav's challenge provoked interest and enthusiasm in Italy he appeared to have his limitations exposed when finishing ninth behind Marienbard in the French classic.

 In the Japan Cup in November, however, he led inside the final furlong and stayed on strongly to hold off Sarafan and Symboli Kris S in a photo-finish.
-The rest of the field included such major winners as Golan, Storming Home, Indigenous, Bright Sky and Jungle Pocket (2001 Tokyo Yushun and Japan Cup).
+The rest of the field included such major winners as Golan, Storming Home, Indigenous, Bright Sky and Jungle Pocket.
 The race was a rough one, and Falbrav's win was confirmed only after an objection from the connections of the runner-up who claimed that a collision in the closing stages had cost their horse the race.
 According to Sarafan's rider, "Falbrav bumped me...I'm not happy or satisfied at all."

 2003: five-year-old season

 Spring

 After the Japan Cup, Falbrav's owners, Scuderia Rencati, sold a half share in the horse to Teruya Yoshida.
 For his five-year-old season, Falbrav was transferred to the Newmarket stable of Luca Cumani following a reported disagreement between the horse's owners and Luciano D'Auria.
 Cumani was impressed by Falbrav, saying that he looked "a million dollars", but early plans were flexible, with the owners undecided about whether to campaign the horse in Europe or Japan.

-He began the year in France, finishing third in the Prix Ganay before beating Bright Sky in the Prix d'Ispahan.
+Falbrav began the year in France, finishing third in the Prix Ganay before beating Bright Sky in the Prix d'Ispahan.
 Cumani was not particularly enthusiastic about the win, but pointed out that he had been concerned by the soft ground, which did not suit Falbrav.